Owusu-Desmond/patupa/README.md

 # Patupa

-> Patupa is a a simple and fast shopping application that helps users can purchase online with no cost and short time of delivery.
+Patupa is a simple and fast online shopping application that helps users can purchase with no cost of delivery and short time delivery.
+Products are available in different categories and users can also search for any products of their choice.
+Users can add products to their cart and checkout anytime.
+Products can be rated by users and top-rated products are displayed on the home page.

 ## Build With